apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

  --base-branch provider-cncf-kubernetes/v4-4 cncf.kubernetes
 ```

-In case you want to **just** regenerate the documentation because you fixed something in the templates, add
+## Apply template updates

+(This step can also be executed independently when needed)

+Regenerate the documentation templates by running the command with
 `--reapply-templates` flag to the command above.
 This refreshes the content of:

 * `__init__.py` in provider's package